polyipseity/information/special/academia/HKUST/ISOM 2020/index.md

     - addition: string concatenation
 - week 1 lecture materials
 - week 1 practice question set: 10/10, ungraded
+  - Python becomes very popular due to the following reasons, except for... ::: It executes the fastest as compared to other programming languages.

 ## week 2 pre-lecture